kodell-64/Task-Keeper/README.md

 ## Setup

 Create a mysql database and user.
 The code currently expects a 'jg' database name and databse username.
 Change as you wish.

-Import mysql/db_export.txt into your mysql db with mysql -u jg jg -p < mysql/db_export.txt Build the Golang binary with 'go build process.go'.
+Import mysql/db_export.txt into your mysql db with mysql -u jg jg -p < mysql/db_export.txt

+Build the Golang binary with 'go build process.go'.
 This will produce the runnable binary named 'process'.

 ## Run

-Start the Golang service by running '
-The application can be located at http://localhost/<path_to_index.html>.
+Start the application with './process'.
+Browse to http://localhost:8000 to begin using Task Keeper.